bahrus/p-et-alia/README.md

 # p-et-alia

-p-et-alia (pronounced ["petalia"](https://carta.anthropogeny.org/moca/topics/left-occipital-right-frontal-petalia-torque-asymmetry)) is a suite of web components beginning with the letter p- that recognizes a fundamental asymmetry in how data should flow in an application -- mostly down, but passing up can't be avoided occasionally.
+p-et-alia (pronounced ["petalia"](https://carta.anthropogeny.org/moca/topics/left-occipital-right-frontal-petalia-torque-asymmetry)) is a suite of web components beginning with the letter ("p-*") that recognizes a fundamental asymmetry in how data should flow in an application -- mostly down, but passing up can't be avoided occasionally.

 This package contains two primary custom elements:  p-d and p-u, which stand for "pass down" and "pass up."